gristlabs/grist-help/help/rest-api.md

 *![api-profile-settings](images/api/api-profile-settings.png)*
 {: .screenshot-half}

-This shows a dialog with an "API key" section.
+This shows a dialog with all of your profile setting options.
+Scroll down to the "API" section.

 ![api-user-profile](images/api/api-user-profile.png)

-Click on the "Create" button to create an api key.
+Click on the "Create" button to create an API Key.

 ![api-create-api-key](images/api/api-create-api-key.png)